argonne-lcf/PerfEng_tradeoff_paper_artifacts/A3/README.md

 # Artifact A3: U-PullUp Agent and Benchmark Scripts

 This artifact contains the source code, build files, and benchmark automation scripts related to the U-PullUp agent and experiments described in the paper.
+The agent requires GEOPM installation for compilation and deployment
 ## Contents

 | File | Description |